 The accompanying interim condensed consolidated financial statements and the related footnote disclosures are unaudited.
-These unaudited interim financial statements have been prepared on the same basis as the audited financial statements, and in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2022 and its results of operations for the three months ended March 31, 2022 and 2021, and cash flows for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the year ended December 31, 2022 or any other period.
+These unaudited interim financial statements have been prepared on the same basis as the audited financial statements and, in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2022 and its results of operations for the three and six months ended June 30, 2022 and 2021, and cash flows for the six months ended June 30, 2022 and 2021.
+The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the results to be expected for the year ended December 31, 2022 or any other period.
 The December 31, 2021 year-end condensed consolidated balance sheet was derived from audited annual financial statements but does not include all disclosures from the annual financial statements.